 According to a new Met Office study, atmospheric concentrations of carbon dioxide will go well above 400 ppm this year and will not go down in our lifetime.
 While historically the annual increase in carbon dioxide levels hovers around 2.1 ppm, this year is set to mirror 2015 and surpass the 3.1 ppm mark thanks in part to the cyclical El Niño event.

 It is worth noting that oceans have absorbed at least 1/3 of carbon dioxide emissions produced by human activities since 1800 and about half of those resulting from burning fossil fuels.
 High concentrations of carbon dioxide in the oceans have showed to increase the waters’ pH, which puts ocean life forms at the face of mass extinction.
-This is happening now and it’s happening quickly: At least 93% of the Great Barrier Coral Reef has experimented bleaching thanks to warmer and more acid waters.
+This is happening now and it’s happening quickly: At least 93% of the Great Barrier Coral Reef has experimented bleaching thanks to warmer and more acidic waters.